 Weed Early & Often and Definitely Before Anything Goes to Seed

+Compost the weeds.
 So long as they haven’t gone to seed, you can compost the green parts of any weed as the ‘green material’ in your compost.

 Use the Weeds AS Mulch

 I’ve started using weeds like grass, large burdock leaves or dandelion greens as mulches in-between rows.
 They’re FREE and add some nitrogen back into the soil.

 Study your Weed Cycles

-The grass is always easier dug out in the spring than the fall.
-I find Burdock to be a challenge as I noticed it has a two-year cycle.
+The grass is always easier dugout in the spring than the fall.
+Burdock is a challenge as it has a two-year cycle.
 Even though you always want to remove weeds before they go to seed, some plants, like burdock, actually get stronger if you try and remove them too early (kudos to mother nature!).

 The more you know about your weeds the better you can battle them.